-Course Code Course Title
+Course Code Co urse Title

 Department College

-Number of sections Ac ademic Ye ar
+Number of sections Academic Year

-Name of Coordinator or Semester (please Tick) :k)
+Name of Coordinator or Semester (please Tick) ek)

 Course Instructor (as appropriate) First Second Summer

 Sa Sample of Final Examination scripts for moderation

-Student I.D Selection Criteria (i.e. highest, average, lowest) Mark Awarded Moderator Comments (If any)
+Student I.D Selection Crit (i.e. highest, averag Mark Awarded Moderator Comments (If any)

 1.

 2.

-З.
+3.

 Moderation of Final Examination Results Yes No Remarks 1.
 ILOs achievement matrix (CAW) states marks awarded to all students for the final examination 2.
 Does the marking conform to the marking scheme (based on the sample scripts)?
 3. Does the marking conform to the verified assessment criteria (based on the sample scripts)?
 4. Are the marking decisions consistent (based on the sample scripts)?
 5. Are there any recurring themes, patterns, discrepancies (based on the sample scripts)?
 6. In case of written work that is based on critical analysis, grading was found fair and consistent?
-7. The student samples indicated the complexity required in line with NQF mapped level?
-8. Is there any ILOs did not attain 60% out of the assessment?